 “Believe me, I’m ready to do way more than just—”

 “Which is exactly why I’m here,” Maicey cut her off again.
-“I’m not going to have you beating on innocent people, not to mention getting suspended for it.”
+“I’m not going to have you beating up innocent people, not to mention getting suspended for it.”

 Leah leaned forward and met Maicey’s gaze contentiously.
-“Maybe he doesn’t mean you any harm, and maybe he does love you.
-But that doesn’t change the fact that he’s a dumbshit, just like every other human male on the planet, and that he’s completely clueless about a girl’s inner emotions.
+“Maybe he doesn’t mean you any harm, and maybe he does love you, but that doesn’t change the fact that he’s a dumbshit, just like every other human male on the planet, and that he’s completely clueless about a girl’s inner emotions.
 You know what’s going on, and if you think you can pretend nothing’s happening, then you’re just as dumb as he is,” she spat.
-She lifted her pointer finger and began to repeatedly stab Maicey in the chest with each stinging remark, pushing her back a small step every time.
+She lifted her index finger and began to repeatedly stab Maicey in the chest with each stinging remark, pushing her back a small step every time.

 Maicey sniveled and said something inaudible.

 “I didn’t catch that; come again?”
 Leah requested in a pseudo-sweet voice.
-She crouched down in front of Mai to listen more closely—
+She crouched down in front of Maicey to listen more closely—

 —and snapped violently backward with a definitive impression of Maicey’s hand across her face.